 Door locks are complex mechanisms with lots of tiny moving parts and, as such, can malfunction on occasion.
-Here we look at how to fix typical door lock problems.
-For problems with door knobs and locksets, please see Repairing Door Knobs & Hardware.
+Here we look at how to fix problems with a key operating a door lock.
+For other types of problems with door knobs and locks, please see Repairing Door Knobs & Hardware.

 If the key turns but doesn’t unlock the lock, disassemble the lock so that you can be sure the cam or tang is properly engaged with the bolt.
-Replace any broken parts and reassemble the lock.
+Lubricate the moving components with graphite, then replace any broken parts and reassemble the lock.

-A new key that won’t go in or work properly may have rough spots that need to be filed off.
+Is the key new?
+A new key that won’t go in or turn the lock properly may have rough spots that need to be filed off.
 To find them, hold the key over a candle to blacken it with soot and then turn it very slightly in the lock and remove it.
 File down any shiny areas where the soot was removed by the rough spots.

 Featured Resource: Find Local Pre-Screened Locksmiths